+Sharks are opportunistic by nature and will naturally single out any food source that appears easy to exploit.
 No-where is a shark’s opportunistic behavior more apparent than when fishing.
 It’s well known amongst both the commercial and recreational fishing communities that a struggling fish is irresistible to sharks.

-There are two options with what to do with the tail of the Ocean Guardian.
+There are two options with what to do with the antenna of the FISH01.
 It can be left to freely drift around in the current or it can be attached to the drop line so it is positioned vertically in the water.
 Which option you choose might depend on such variables as current speed, drift speed and how many anglers are on board.
 If opting to attach the tail to the drop line, cable ties would probably be the best option.
 Simply snip them off when packing the gear away.

 There are some instances where it might be possible to attach a FISH01 direct to the main fishing line although this is not recommended as you may lose the device.
 During some initial trials with professional Snapper fishermen it proofed a successful strategy to attach device directly above the top hook of the gear using a shark clip and tethering the tail vertically up the main line.
 This approach was possible due to the extremely heavy duty nature of the gear used and the electric reels used for retrieval.
 Although recreational anglers would probably find this approach difficult to impossible, it might be a viable approach when fishing very deep water with electric reels.
 As this form of angling is increasing in popularity it is probably only a matter of time before someone gives it a try.